 Who doesn’t love a fantasy football league between mates ahead of a major international tournament?

-With UEFA Euro 2020 just under a week away, fantasy football squads, with various weird and wonderful team names, are being picked across the country as your family and friends get set face off for the title of Euro 2020 fantasy league winner.
+With UEFA Euro 2020 just heading into the quarter final stages fantasy football squads, with various weird and wonderful team names, are being altered across the country as your family and friends get set face off for the title of Euro 2020 fantasy league winner.

 How do I play?

 Easy.
 Head to the official Euro 2020 fantasy football site, pick and manage your own dream team all the way to tournament glory, and you’ll receive points based on your players' real-life performances throughout the tournament.

 What is my budget and how do I pick my squad?

 To get started, you’ll need to pick a squad of 15 players, with a total budget of €100 million.